yassouali/deeplearning.ai_notes/Specialisation3.md

 ### Comparing to human-level performance

-The model performences can increase rapidly until achieving human like performances, and then the slop of progress becomes very small and we beome close to the bayes optimal error, but so long as ML is worse than humans we can, we can get labeled data from humans, gain insight from manual error analysis, and apply a better analysis of bias/variance.
+The model performences can increase rapidly until achieving human like performances, and then the slop of progress becomes very small and we beome close to the bayes optimal error, but so long as the model's performance is worse than humans, we can get labeled data from humans, gain insight from manual error analysis, and apply a better analysis of bias/variance.

 Sometimes, even with a very good model, we can't get to 100% performance, given that for some examples, we might have a high degree of noise that we can't make a correct classification; this is the bayes optimal error: Bayes error is the lowest possible prediction error that can be achieved and is the same as irreducible error.
 If one would know exactly what process generates the data, then errors will still be made if the process is random.
 This is also what is meant by "y is inherently stochastic".

-*The avoidable bias:* difference of error between  human level performance and training set, can be reduced using a bigger model, training the model for longer, better optimization algorithm, better NN architecture
+- *The avoidable bias:* difference of error between human level performance and training set, can be reduced using a bigger model, training the model for longer, better optimization algorithm, better NN architecture.

-*Variance:* the error difference between the train and dev set, can be reduced using more data, regularization techniques or hyperparameters search.
+- *Variance:* the error difference between the train and dev set, can be reduced using more data, regularization techniques or hyperparameters search.

 Two fundamental assumptions of supervised learning: